Trump defends policies on border, North Korea in visit to Las Vegas

 Republicans now hold a mere one-seat majority in the 100-seat Senate, where one-third of the seats are up for election in November.
 Heller is considered the most vulnerable Republican running for re-election in the Senate.

-Trump on Saturday also defended his proposed tariffs against Chinese products and his threat to imposed tariffs against European allies and said he will raise the issue once again of whether NATO allies are spending enough on defense at a NATO summit in Brussels next month.
+Trump on Saturday also defended his proposed tariffs against Chinese products and his threat to impose tariffs against European allies, and said he will raise the issue once again of whether NATO allies are spending enough on defense at a NATO summit in Brussels next month.

 “The trade stuff is coming along, just starting.
 But it’s happening,” Trump said.
 “We’re a piggy bank that everybody likes to steal from.”